telerik/reporting-docs/knowledge-base/system-drawing-common-is-not-supported-on-non-windows-platforms.md

 ---
-title: System.Drawing.Common is not supported on non-Windows platforms - .NET 6 and .NET 7 under Linux
+title: System.Drawing.Common is not supported on non-Windows platforms - .NET 6 and .NET 7 under Linux and MacOS
-description: The report cannot be resolved under Linux in .NET 6 and .NET 7 but works in Windows
+description: The report cannot be resolved under Linux and MacOS in .NET 6 and .NET 7 but works in Windows
 type: troubleshooting
 page_title: System.Drawing.Common is not supported on non-Windows platforms starting with .NET 6
 slug: system-drawing-common-is-not-supported-on-non-windows-platforms